-School Of Life Offers Creative And Educational Experiences For Dubai Public Library Members
+School of Life Offers Creative and Educational Experiences for Dubai Public Library Members

-(MENAFN- Dubai PR Network) Dubai, UAE, 8 January 2025: Dubai Culture and Arts Authority (Dubai Culture) has curated a wide range of workshops and discussion sessions for visitors to the Dubai Public Library branches under the School of Life initiative.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 8 January 2025: Dubai Culture and Arts Authority (Dubai Culture) has curated a wide range of workshops and discussion sessions for visitors to the Dubai Public Library branches under the School of Life initiative.
 With its diverse educational, cultural, and creative tracks and clubs, it aims to inspire the community to develop creative and life skills across various fields with opportunities for exchanging ideas, exploring the beauty of arts and Arabic calligraphy, learning how to prepare healthy meals, and more.

 This month, the School of Life programme revolves around the theme of Jewellery and Design, featuring 34 interactive and creative workshops.
 In the ‘Create Your Precious Clock’ session, L’ecole Middle East – School of Jewelry Art will teach participants watch design, starting from selecting materials, colours and intricate details in a way that is innovative and reflects their personal identity.
 Al Safa Art & Design Library will see two sessions, the first ‘Investing in Gold & Jewellery’ where adults understand how to choose and understand gold as an investment asset, including evaluating and identifying counterfeit jewellery, market trends, and long-term vision, and the second ‘Redesigning Wind Towers’ that explores the possibilities of the wind towers in Al Fahidi Historical Neighbourhood by blending heritage with modern creativity.
 Umm Suqeim Library will host the ‘Jewellery Renovation’ session, where those aged 9 to 12 will recycle old pieces into new and innovative designs.
 Sikka Art & Design Festival will be the venue for the ‘Wire Jewellery Making’ session, where Boubaker Boukhari will teach adults how to use simple tools and metal wires to create with a distinctive artistic style.